mcdexio/documents/en/internal-perpetual.md

      - InsurraceFund:= 0
      - SocialLoss:= LiquidationLoss - CollateralInInsuranceFund
      - SocialLossPerContract:= SocialLoss / TotalSize
-     - If Long: LongSocialLossPerContract += SocialLossPerContract
+     - If Account is Short: LongSocialLossPerContract += SocialLossPerContract
-     - If Short: ShortSocialLossPerContract += SocialLossPerContract
+     - If Account is Long: ShortSocialLossPerContract += SocialLossPerContract

 ### BeginGlobalSettle(price)
 Can only called by Admin.
 Stops all trades and withdraws.
 The admin can call this function more than once if the price is incorrect.